DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/21-Central-Limit-Theorem.md

 ## 0.35
 ```

-The p-value is small, reported as $0.0014$.
+The $p$-value is small, reported as $0.0014$.
 We will study the confidence interval soon, so don't worry about that part of the output yet.
 The alternative hypothesis is also listed, and has options for one-sided and two-sided tests.

 >**Exercise**:
 How do you conduct a one-sided test?
-What if the null value were 0.45?^[We will only extract the p-value in this exercise.]
+What if the null value were 0.45?^[We will only extract the $p$-value in this exercise.]

 ```r